wjbmattingly/bulk-image-clustering/README.md

 conda env create -f bulk-image.yml
 ```

-5) Open demo.ipynb and run each cell.
+4) Open and run demo.ipynb

-6) Once the files have been processed and the CSV file generated, the application can be run by executing:
+5) Once the files have been processed and the CSV file generated, the application can be run by executing:

 ```
 bokeh serve demo --show --args demo.csv